Kamut Khorasan Wheat

 - Olive oil for frying

-- 1. In a bowl, mash the black beans and mix with cooked Kamut, breadcrumbs, onion, garlic powder, salt, and pepper.
+- 1. In a bowl, mash the chickpeas and mix in the cooked Kamut, onion, garlic, cumin, breadcrumbs, salt, and pepper.

-- 3. Heat olive oil in a skillet and cook the patties for 5-7 minutes on each side until golden brown.
+- 3. Heat olive oil in a skillet over medium heat and fry the patties until golden brown on both sides.

-A quick and healthy stir-fry featuring Kamut, tofu, and colorful vegetables tossed in a savory sauce.
+A quick and healthy stir-fry featuring Kamut, tofu, and broccoli, packed with flavor and nutrients.

 - 1 block firm tofu, cubed